Advanced-computer-lab-2024/Tripify/README.md

 ## 🧪 Tests

 We use `Postman` to manually test all our api references by making sure the response is as expected.
-We use it as some kind of sanity-check.Automatic Jest tests will be available in the near future.
+We use it as some kind of sanity-check.
+Automatic Jest tests will be available in the near future.

 Here is an example of testing one of our endpoints using Postman: